Welcome to the ultimate guide to IB Math IA topics!

 Conclusion

-This guide has provided an overview of the IB IA program and has explored the various topics and strategies that students can use to create a successful math IB IA project.
-It is important for students to remember to be creative and take time to carefully choose a relevant and interesting topic, do thorough research and ask for help if needed.
-If the IA is done effectively, it can provide a great opportunity to gain insight into their chosen topic while also showcasing the student’s knowledge.
+This guide provides an overview of the IB IA program and explores the topics and strategies students can use to create a successful math IB IA project.
+It is important for students to remember to be creative, take time to carefully choose a relevant and interesting topic, conduct thorough research, and ask for help if needed.